jprknight/Office365FiddlerExtension/README.md

 # Download Latest Version
-Download the latest release of the Exchange Online Fiddler Extension <a href="https://github.com/jprknight/exofiddlerextension/releases/latest" target="_blank">Here</a>.
+<a href="https://github.com/jprknight/exofiddlerextension/releases/latest" target="_blank">Download the latest release</a> of the Exchange Online Fiddler Extension.

 # Current Release Information
 Version 1.0.63 addresses performance concerns when running in 'live trace' mode.
 Minimal features in the extension now run in this mode.
 Load a SAZ archive into Fiddler to see all functionality.